Interface Design and Management — A How-To Guide for System Engineers

 Interfaces allow classes to be swapped without worrying too much about the underlying implementation.
 This abstraction method hides code complexity and prevents the calling class from coupling to the implementation.

 In systems architecture, internal interfaces are the natural result of breaking down large monolithic systems into modularized components.
-What binds the subsystems together is the contract that the interface adheres to when publishing its services.
+The contract that the interface adheres to when publishing its services binds the subsystems together.

 Interfaces can separate three tiers of components: